Pippa Middleton, Kardashians among "most fascinating" of 2011

-What do Britain's Pippa Middleton and the U.S. Kardashian family have in common?
+What do Britain's Pippa Middleton and the Kardashian family have in common?

 Middleton, 28, younger sister of Prince William's new wife Kate, was named on Wednesday along with British reality TV guru Simon Cowell, singer Katy Perry and businessman Donald Trump as making the list in Walter's annual ABC TV special.